-From the 1930s to the late 1940s, Universal Studios dominated the horror genre with their collection of gothic ‘Monsters’.
-The comedy and horror pairing in Abbott and Costello Meet Frankenstein, while successful, marked the end of Universal’s ‘Monsters’ cycle.
+From the 1930s to the late 1940s, Universal Studios dominated horror with collection of Gothic ‘Monsters’.
+That reign ended with the comedy and horror pairing in Abbott and Costello Meet Frankenstein.
 Gothic horror would subsequently give way to the atomic age and space invaders.
+But by the mid-1950s, British studio Hammer Films made the move from crime thrillers to horror with The Quartermass Xperiment.

-In the mid-1950s, British film studio Hammer Films,’ mostly known for crime thrillers, shifted their strategy and released their first horror film The Quartermass Xperiment.
-Following the box office success of Quartermass, Hammer chairman James Carreras saw a winning formula and turned his attention to two gothic horror classics.
+Following Quartermass’ box office success, Hammer chairman James Carreras saw a winning formula.
+Wasting little time, he turned his attention to two Gothic horror classics.
 In 1957 and 1958, Hammer Films released Curse of Frankenstein and Horror of Dracula, respectively.
-Both films would go on to become huge box office hits, paving the way for Hammer’s legacy as the premier studio for horror films.
-Sixty years ago, the Horror of Dracula was released in theaters so today we take a closer look at its place in horror film history.
+Both movies would strike box office gold, paving the way for Hammer’s legacy as the premier horror studio.
+Sixty years ago, Hammer released the Horror of Dracula.
+For this edition of The Vault, I take a brief look at this British revision of the Bram Stroker classic.

 With both the Curse of Frankenstein and Horror of Dracula, Hammer Films had to tiptoe delicately around the copyrights to the original literary sources still held by Universal Studios.
 The creature effects in Curse of Frankenstein, for example, could not resemble Jack Pierce’s legendary make-up with Boris Karloff.
 To obtain permission to film a new version of Stoker’s famous vampire, Hammer Films granted Universal Studios the distribution rights.
-Moreover, Hammer needed to distinguish their gothic monsters from the Universal iterations, as Boris Karloff and Bela Lugosi’s renditions were firmly embedded into public consciousness at this point.
+Moreover, Hammer needed to distinguish their gothic monsters from the Universal iterations.
+Even today, most people think of Boris Karloff and Bela Lugosi’s renditions renditions of The Monster and Dracula.

 Hammer needed to distinguish their gothic monsters from the Universal iterations …

 Like Curse of Frankenstein, Hammer Films first played fast and loose with the original literary source material.
 Story elements were removed, settings altered, and characters were revised or not included entirely.
-Jonathan Harker, for instance, is no longer a solicitor retained by Dracula, but a vampire hunter, masquerading as the Count’s personal librarian.
-Most notably, many of Dracula’s more supernatural elements are excised from Horror of Dracula, which serves to give the vampire a level of mystery to distinguish itself from Lugosi’s version.
+Jonathan Harker, for instance, is no longer a solicitor retained by Dracula.
+Here, he’s a vampire hunter, masquerading as the Count’s personal librarian.
+Most notably, many of Dracula’s supernatural elements are cut from Horror of Dracula.
+This lends the vampire a level of mystery, distinguishing itself from Lugosi’s version.
 Who is Dracula and what can he do are left vaguely undefined as possible myth.

 … the Curse of Frankenstein and Horror of Draculawere among a handful of films in that time period that paved the way for more overt horror elements in film.

-Hammer Film’s back-to-back releases, Curse of Frankenstein and Horror of Dracula, were responsible for launching the careers of director Terence Fisher and actors Christopher Lee and Peter Cushing.
+Both Curse of Frankenstein and Horror of Dracula launched the career of director Terence Fisher.
 Prior to directing the Curse of Frankenstein, Fisher has a relatively large and eclectic filmography.
 His box office success with Hammer’s early horror entries would pigeon-hole Fisher in the horror genre.
-Nevertheless, he enjoyed a long, fruitful partnership with Hammer Films, directing several of their classics including Curse of the Werewolf, The Devil Rides Out, and several of the Frankenstein and Dracula sequels.
+Nevertheless, he enjoyed a long, fruitful partnership with the studio.
+He would go on to direct several studio classics including Curse of the Werewolf and The Devil Rides Out.

 Franchise Heroes for Hammer Films